 According to Gallup research, less than 25% of workers in manufacturing consider themselves "engaged," one of the lowest of all industries.
 One way to increase employee engagement?
 Integrate feedback from front-line team members.
 Ask.
 Listen.
 Document.
 Act.

 Pro tip: Ergonomist Mary Plehal joined AcroMat to discuss what causes MSD injuries and how to prevent them.
 During this webinar, she shared 5 key steps to creating and conducting effective comfort surveys during anti-fatigue mat inspections.
-If you have an additional 5 minutes to share, here is one way you can take employee feedback to a deeper level:
+If you have an additional 5 minutes to spare, here is one way you can take employee feedback to a deeper level:

 Ergonomist Mary Plehal shares 5 steps to creating an effective comfort survey as part or your mat inspections.
 This 5-minute video is part of a broader AcroMat webinar Mary led on preventing MSD injuries.
 The webinar can be viewed on our YouTube channel, here.